blakehull/blakehull/README.md

 Hi!
 I'm Blake, a Senior Software Engineer.
-I currently work for 23andMe, supporting a few teams working on relatives computation, and phenotype feature authoring and computation.
+I've been an engineer for 23andMe and Overstock, working on projects ranging from machine learning (llms, LTR, classification, feature engineering, NLP, and logistic regression) to high performance cloud computing.

-I enjoy NLP and Classification problems, and working in cloud infrastructures.
-I also enjoy cryptography, number theory and mathematical modeling.
+In Machine Learning, I enjoy NLP and Classification problems, and generally I like working in cloud infrastructures and connecting disparate data sources together.
+I also enjoy cryptography, number theory and mathematical modeling of biological and psychological phenomena.

 You can reach me at:
   - instagram: [@blakeism](https://www.instagram.com/blakeism)